-Dallas – Strand, the original name in theatrical lighting and a Signify (Euronext: LIGHT) entertainment lighting brand, today announced the Strand FLX S Series of lighting consoles.
+Dallas – Vari-Lite, a Signify (Euronext: LIGHT) entertainment lighting brand, today announced the FLX S Series of lighting consoles in the Americas market.
 Built on the award-winning ZerOS software, the FLX S is a lighting design-centric console built for the non-designer and is targeted at schools, houses of worship, and broadcast studios, as well as small, quick turnaround portable events in a lobby, breakout room, etc.

 “Today’s facilities are faced with the challenge of hosting increased events using more complicated luminaires, and in most of these applications, the primary user is a teacher, staff member, or volunteer who does not use a lighting console on a regular basis,” explains Hole.
 “These users want to add color mixing and more to their application, but they want the experience to be about as easy as controlling static white-only luminaires.
 The FLX S allows users to program their consoles in only three steps: simply select the fixture you want, adjust the parameter how you want, and then send it to the fader or cue where you want to use it.
 No need for complex scripting or confusing keystrokes.
 And to ensure users never get lost when using the console, ZerOS’s onboard Guidance tool and simple Z button provide assistance right where they need it.”